Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 ## Deployment
 Go to [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions to deploy application to Heroku.

-## Testing & Error handling
+## Testing & Debugging
-Extensive testing has been undertaken to provent program crashes or unintended actions.
+Extensive testing has been undertaken to prevent program crashes or unintended actions.
 Go to [TESTING.md](TESTING.md) to view known bugs and fixes.

 ## Technologies Used